Virginia car insurance laws

 Car insurance laws in Virginia

-In the state of Virginia, all vehicle owners are required to comply with specific insurance laws to legally operate their vehicles.
-These laws stipulate that all registered vehicle owners must either meet the minimum insurance requirements or pay an uninsured motor vehicle (UMV) fee.
-The UMV fee of $500, payable at registration renewal, allows you to drive without insurance but does not provide any insurance coverage.
-If you choose to purchase a car insurance policy instead, it must comply with Virginia auto insurance requirements.
+In the commonwealth of Virginia, all vehicle owners are required to comply with specific insurance laws to legally operate their vehicles.
+These laws stipulate that all registered vehicle owners must meet the minimum insurance requirements mandated by the state legislature.

 For policies effective January 1, 2025 onward, drivers must carry:

 Drivers must have proof of insurance anytime they are behind the wheel and provide proper insurance documentation when requested by law enforcement.
-Additionally, Virginia insurance companies are required to notify the DMV when a policy is opened or canceled for a vehicle registered in the state.
+Additionally, Virginia insurance companies are required to notify the Virginia Department of Motor Vehicles (DMV) when a policy is opened or canceled for a vehicle registered in the state.
 If the DMV has a record of a registered vehicle that does not have insurance, the owner is notified and must provide proof of coverage.

 Liability insurance in Virginia